Watchmaker Glossary

 Dial

-Indicating device, metal or other part which bears various indications, the hours, the minutes and the seconds for the usual watches and clocks.
-The indications are given by numbers, divisions or signs (indexes) of various shapes.
+Indicator body, metal or other part which carries various indications, hours, minutes and seconds for usual watches and clocks.
+Indications are given by numbers, divisions or signs (indexes) of various shapes.

-dial made up of 12 enamelled cartridges bearing the hour numerals arranged around a thirteenth central piece, also enamelled and often decorated.
+dial made up of 12 enameled cartridges bearing the hour numerals arranged around a thirteenth central piece, also enameled and often decorated.

 Calendar dial

-Special dial giving indications on the calendar, such as day of the week, date, month, year and religious holidays.
+Special dial giving calendar indications such as day of the week, date, month, year and religious holidays.

 Height dial